Doonan

 Doonan features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 85.4% of all households, including 40.6% couples with children, 36.2% couples without children, and 7.5% single parent families.
-Non-family households comprise the remaining 14.6%, with lone person households at 11.7% and group households at 3.0%.
-The median household size is 2.9 people, larger than the Rest of Qld average of 2.5.
+Family households account for 85.4% of all households, including 40.6% couples with children, 36.2% couples without children, and 7.5% single parent families.
+Non-family households constitute the remaining 14.6%, with lone person households at 11.7% and group households comprising 3.0%.
+The median household size is 2.9 people, which is larger than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households